 Welcome to the Religious Diversity Centre in Aotearoa New Zealand!

-Please check out our new Upcoming Events pages for future talks, seminars and conferences sponsored or supported by the RDC.
+Please check out our Upcoming Events page for future talks, seminars, workshops and conferences sponsored or supported by the RDC.

 The Religious Diversity Centre is a national centre of educational and research excellence fostering an appreciation for and understanding of religious diversity amongst all New Zealanders.